stivona/ZeroWastePDX/BULKBINS.md

 ## Bulk Shopping 101

 Never shopped in bulk before?
 It can be a little intimidating.
 Check out this [awesome article](https://consciousbychloe.com/2016/05/04/shopping-in-bulk-101/){:target="_blank"} written by Portland Zero Waste advocate Chloé Lepeltier.
-TEST.

 The directories below are not managed by the stores themselves so they may not be 100% accurate.
 If you find an item that is missing or needs a correction please submit a correction form below.